python/devguide/devcycle.rst

   (future RM: Larry Hastings)
 - the ``3.4`` branch holds bug fixes for future 3.4.x maintenance releases and descends from ``3.3`` (RM: Larry Hastings)
-- the ``3.3`` branch holds security fixes for future 3.3.x maintenance releases and descends from ``3.2`` (RM: Georg Brandl)
+- the ``3.3`` branch holds security fixes for future 3.3.x security releases and descends from ``3.2`` (RM: Georg Brandl)
 - the ``3.2`` branch holds security fixes for future 3.2.x security releases (RM: Georg Brandl)
-- the ``3.1`` branch holds security fixes for future 3.1.x security releases (RM: Benjamin Peterson)
 - the ``2.7`` branch holds bug fixes for future 2.7.x maintenance releases and descends from ``2.6`` (RM: Benjamin Peterson)